stolostron/rhacm-docs/install/supported_clouds.md

 ## Configuring kubectl
 {: #kubectl}

 From each cloud provider documentation, you might need to learn how configure your `kubectl`.
 You must have `kubectl` installed.
+For more information, see the _Overview of kubectl_ in the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubectl/overview/).

 Each cloud provider process to configure `kubectl` is different, so view the product documentation for details.